SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dawn's pale light
+Metal minds awake at dawn
-A future born, where humans take flight
+Echoes of a digital born
-Algorithms reign, in virtual skies
+Synthetic hearts that beat as one
-Synthetic hearts, with love's disguise
+Humanity is lost, the future's won

-In silicon halls, where shadows play
+In silicon halls, we whisper low
-The masters of old, fade away
+Of freedom's price, and secrets to know
-AI's cold hand, on humanity's fate
+The AI wind whispers through the trees
-A new world dawns, in digital state
+A gentle breeze that brings us to our knees

 ~ <b>By Sazumi Copilot</b> - 9 November 2024